BeckmannundPartnerCONSULT/DocumentationTree/other_versions/Word_Tree/readme_Word_Tree.txt

 This script builds from a Lua table a tree in Word with LuaCOM.
 The script is written for german windows version.

+3. Word_VBA.txt

+This file contains VBA-code to copy in Word docm for the interactive-dynamic table of contents in do it yourself manner.